Karthikpek0512/ARC/README.md

 ## Conclusion and commonalities
 All solve methods use numpy arrays and python iterators to traverse the array.Numpy in-built functions like where, shape simplified the code.
-Althought commented out in the final commit, solution for 6150a2bd was completed with a simple np.flip inbuilt function instead of complicated iteration.
+Although commented out in the final commit, solution for 6150a2bd was completed with a simple np.flip inbuilt function instead of complicated iteration.
 This is great example of the simplification using numpy.

 It can see from the final solution that task 6cdd2623 (traversing rows) and d06dbe63 (traversing rows and columns) are very similar and could be generalised into a single algorithm/method which can work in both tasks.